ternaustralia/geonadir-upload-cli/README.md

 pip install -e .
 ```

-You can run this cli tool at any location.
+You can run this cli tool from any location.
 Call below command for detail.
 ```
 geonadir-upload upload-dataset --help
 ```